katrinamarquez/KatrinaMarquez_Portfolio/README.md

-# Katrina Marquez - Personal Portfolio
+# Katrina Marquez Portfolio
 # T1A3_Portfolio

 ## Website Link
+Link to website link: https://gracious-sinoussi-cff6ee.netlify.app/

 ## GitHub Repo Link
 Link to GitHub Repo link: https://github.com/katrinamarquez/KatrinaMarquez_Portfolio

-## Project Management
+## Purpose
-Link to Trello board: https://trello.com/b/kTH1U7Oi/portfolio-assessment-katrina-marquez
+Portfolios are used to show potential employers, clients and other professional relationships a person's work.
+This portfolio is intended to showcase my experience, projects and ways to contact me online.
+In addition to linking relevant information, the portfolio is designed to show more of my personality through its design themes.

 ## Functionality and Features
 Pages that are accessible on the website: